LokiLabs/microsoft-graph-explorer-teams-app/ToolkitApp/README.md

 * After your code successfully compiles, search your entire repo for the local app code. (i.e. search for `local`)
 * Change the manifest's app id under your webApplicationInfo with the value you found in your repo
 * Upload the app via the app store
+* For a more detailed explanation, please visit the file in our OneNotes folder called `Creating a Teams App`

 ## Deploy to Azure